codecrafters-io/build-your-own-dns-server/solutions/c/01-ux2/explanation.md

-The entry point for your dns implementation is in `app/server.c`.
+The entry point for your DNS Server implementation is in `app/server.c`.

 Study and uncomment the relevant code: